AASTU-2nd-year-software-engineering/Library-Managment-system/README.md

 + Save the library’s current state to a file (library_data.txt).
 + Load previously saved data to continue from where you left off.

+# Future Enhancements
++ Enhance the search functionality (e.g., search by title or author).
++ Add a graphical user interface (GUI).
++ Make this system work on Linux and Mac operating systems